Writings about Music

 We are in the middle of the worst drought in the recorded history of California, and the forecast for Los Angeles states that there is only a 20% chance of rain in the near future.
-(My instinct says this weather condition is somehow related to pollution coming from China.)
-However futile it may be, I've decided to have a performance of my composition based upon Mian ki Malhar tonight in my studio.
+My instinct says this weather condition is somehow related to pollution drifting across the Pacific Ocean to our West Coast in addition to native pollution.
+However futile it may be, I've decided to have a performance of my composition based upon Mian Ki Malhar tonight in my studio.

 - Michael Robinson, Los Angeles, 30 January 2014 at 2 PM

 Drizzle and light rain began in the late afternoon several hours after I announced the performance idea.
 The precipitation, including 99% humidity, continued for hours after the performance, which began at 6:20 PM.

 At 11:45 this morning, January 31, the sky is partly cloudy, and mostly sunny, but I did come across this, which was not mentioned in the weather report I checked yesterday afternoon at 2 PM:

 A persistent ridge of high pressure that has been stationed over the western United States for the last several months has crumbled during the past couple of days.

 This has allowed a storm track that had been sending storms into far northern Canada to dive southward, right into the Pacific Northwest and California.

 Hopefully, this storm will actually arrive, and not dissipate!
 Even though my performance of Mian Ki Malhar had nothing to do with any of this (I am not questioning the power of the actual raga, only that my use of the raga would have any effect beyond coincidence), I feel it was a positive gesture, bringing more attention to climate change and pollution.

 - Michael Robinson, Los Angeles, 31 January 2014

 A medium rain is falling...